JustinFay01/visnotes-react/docs/quick-start.md

 ## Install PNPM

 *Why [PNPM](https://pnpm.io/)?* PNPM is a package manager that uses a unique symlink structure to save disk space and speed up installations.
 It is often faster than `npm` and `yarn` due to its optimized package management.
+Also, see [package-managers.md](./package-managers.md) for more information.

 *Already using `npm` or `yarn`?* Follow [How to migrate from yarn / npm to pnpm](https://dev.to/andreychernykh/yarn-npm-to-pnpm-migration-guide-2n04) to migrate your project to PNPM.